 If you don’t get enough calcium and vitamin D, it’s likely your own bone health will suffer as your baby will take the calcium and vitamin D they need from your stores instead.

-If after a milk free diet the babies symptoms don’t improve then your dietitian will be able to advise on what you need to do next.
+If after a milk free diet your baby’s symptoms don’t improve, then your dietitian will be able to advise on what you need to do next.

 Weaning on a Dairy Free Diet

 Stage 1 (around 6 months)

 Research has shown that at the start of weaning it is best to start with single vegetables then fruits but progressing on to iron rich foods quite quickly.
 You can read more about this in my blog called ‘Why Food Before One is Just for Fun is Not True’.
 You don’t need to do anything differently at the start of weaning if your baby has CMPA as fruits, vegetables and all my suggested iron rich foods are dairy free.

 If you need to thin down purees that are too thick, you can use expressed breast milk or some of the prescribed formula you have been given.
 If your dietitian has advised that your baby can have soya, you could use a little calcium and iodine fortified soya milk providing they are over 6 months old.
 Soya isn’t suitable for babies under 6 months.